Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 |

-This tab is used to add an area.
 The user can draw the area using *Draw rectange* / *Draw polygon* tool or upload it in GeoJSON format (draw and upload, as well as view the data structure, follow this link - `geojson.io <http://geojson.io/>`_).

 About *Draw Polygon* tool: